suflhurei/suflhurei.github.io/src/lib/blog/ruleoflaw.md

 To be Published:

 This work will likely consist of a series of articles seperated into chapters.
 I am currently in the process of writing it down.
 The name is a placeholder for now, and is subject to change.
-This work is an expression of internal musings following years of reading about civilisation, history, politics, anthropology, and my abundance of knowledge from personal experiences in life and interacting with people akin to geniuses.
+This work is an expression of internal musings following years of reading about civilisation, history, politics, anthropology, and my abundance of knowledge from personal experiences in life and interacting with companions I consider geniuses.

 For now, I will post my layout and my introduction.
-If the work ends up becoming too long, I may very well attempt to write it as a book and potentially get it published.
+If the work ends up becoming too long, I may very well attempt to write it as a book/treatise and potentially get it published.
 This will be wildly imperfect due to some formatting errors still present in the site, but enjoy for the time being <3

 Prologos - Introduction: